estevez-dev/ha-client.app/beta-testing.md

 The old alpha and beta programs has been closed after stable version release.
 This was done to make everyone to get stable version without opting-out from beta program.

-New beta-testing program not be public.
+New beta testing program is not public.
 To join beta testing you'll need to join [Discord server](https://discord.gg/u9vq7QE) and ask to join beta there.